-Keith Haring was an American artist whose pop art and graffiti-like work grew out of the New York City street culture of the 1980s.
-Haring’s work grew to iconic popularity from his exuberant spontaneous drawings in New York City subways – chalk outlines on blank black advertising-space backgrounds – depicting radiant babies, flying saucers, and deified dogs.
-After public recognition, he created larger scale works such as colorful murals, many of them commissioned.
-His imagery has become a widelyhock recognized visual language.
-His later work often addressed political and societal themes – especially homosexuality and AIDS – through his own unique iconography.
-Keith Haring’s paintings are displayed on BoJack’s apartment wall, when BoJack finds out his best friend Herb Kazzaz is gay.
+Keith Haring was an American artist whose pop art and graffiti-inspired work has its roots in the New York City street culture of the 1980s.
+Haring’s work became iconic throughout New York City because of the many drawings of his that decorated the subways.
+The drawings consisted of chalk outlines on blank, black advertising-space backgrounds that featured images of radiant babies, flying saucers, and deified dogs.
+After much public praise, he created larger scale works such as colorful murals.
+His later work often addressed political and social themes, especially homosexuality and AIDS, through his own unique iconography.
+Keith Haring’s paintings are displayed on BoJack’s apartment wall when BoJack finds out his best friend Herb Kazzaz is gay.

 7. Paul Cezanne

-We don’t have to introduce Paul Cezanne and his still lives.
-BoJack’s frenemy Mr. Peanutbutter owns “his” masterpiece of famous apples with some add-ons typical for what dogs love the most – a newspaper and slippers.
+We don’t have to introduce Paul Cezanne and his still lifes.
+BoJack’s frenemy Mr. Peanutbutter owns “his” masterpiece of famous apples with some add-ons of things that dogs love the most: a newspaper and slippers.

 8. Franz Marc

 Franz Marc loved painting horses.
-He is most famous for his images of brightly colored animals, which he used to convey profound messages about humanity, the natural world, and the fate of mankind.
-In association with the Russian painter and theorist Wassily Kandinsky, Marc founded the group Der Blaue Reiter which emphasized the use of abstracted forms and bold colors which they saw as symbolic tools to overcome what they saw as the toxic state of the modern world.
-As World War I approached, the tension of Marc’s paintings came into especially sharp focus, as if he had anticipated both his own fate and that of Europe as a whole.
+He is most famous for his images of brightly-colored animals, which he used to convey profound messages about humanity, the natural world, and the fate of mankind.
+In association with the Russian painter and theorist Wassily Kandinsky, Marc founded the group Der Blaue Reiter which emphasized the use of abstracted forms and bold colors.
+Der Blaue Reiter saw abstract shapes and bold colors as symbolic tools to overcome what they saw as the toxic state of the modern world.
+As World War I approached, the tension of Marc’s paintings came into sharp focus, almost as if he foresaw both his own fate and that of Europe as a whole.

 9. Jean-Michel Basquiat